 Step 4: Submit the configurations

-- On the Confirm Configurations wizard page, confirm the configurations.
+In the Confirm step, check the configurations of the listener.
 You can click Modify to modify the configurations.

 After you configure the listener, you can view the listener on the Listener tab.